rapid7/insightconnect-plugins/plugins/automox/help.md

 #### List Vulnerability Sync Action Sets

-Retrieve list of vulnerability sync batches
+This action is used to retrieve list of vulnerability sync batches

 ##### Input